cancervariants/therapy-normalization/README.md

 export THERAPY_TEST=true
 ```

 Sometimes, sources will update their data, and our test fixtures and data will become incorrect.
-The `tests/scripts/` subdirectory includes scripts to rebuild data files, although fixtures will need to be updated manually.
+The `tests/scripts/` subdirectory includes scripts to rebuild data files, although most fixtures will need to be updated manually.

 ### Updating the database